tendermint/tendermint/spec/p2p/v0.34/pex.md

 # PEX Reactor

+The PEX reactor is one of the reactors running in a Tendermint node.

+Its implementation is located in the `p2p/pex` package, and it is considered part of the implementation of the p2p layer.

+This document overviews the implementation of the PEX reactor, describing how the methods from the `Reactor` interface are implemented.

-The PEX reactor has multiple roles in the p2p layer:
+The actual operation of the PEX reactor is presented in documents describing the roles played by the PEX reactor in the p2p layer:

-1. It manages the Address Book, which stores information about known peers
-1. It implements the [Peer Exchange protocol](./pex-protocol.md), used by nodes to exchange peer addresses
+- [Address Book](./addressbook.md): stores known peer addresses and information about peers to which the node is connected or has attempted to connect
-1. It acts as Peer Manager, defining when the node should dial peers and which peers it should dial
+- [Peer Manager](./peermanager.md): manages connections established with peers, defining when a node should dial peers and which peers it should dial

-The roles of PEX reactor, however, are intertwined:

-- The peer addresses retrieved by the Peer Exchange protocol are added to the Address Book, from which the Peer Exchange protocol also retrieves the peer addresses it provides to other nodes.
-- The peer addresses to which a node dials are retrieved from the Address Book, while the information about incoming peers, accepted by the switch, is added to the Address Book.
-- In order to discover peer addresses, the Peer Exchange protocol may require the node to dial certain nodes.
-No other protocol (reactor) has this prerogative of establishing connections with peers.
+- [Peer Exchange protocol](./pex-protocol.md): enables nodes to exchange peer addresses, thus implementing a peer discovery service

-## Start
+## OnStart

-The `OnStart` method starts the PEX reactor.
+The `OnStart` method implements `BaseService` and starts the PEX reactor.

-The reactors address book is started.
+The [address book](./addressbook.md), which is a `Service` is started.
 This loads the address book content from disk, and starts a routine that periodically persists the address book content to disk.

 The PEX reactor is configured with the address of a number of seed nodes, the `Seeds` parameter of the `ReactorConfig`.
-The seed nodes' addresses are parsed into `NetAddress` instances and resolved into IP addresses.
+The addresses of seed nodes are parsed into `NetAddress` instances and resolved into IP addresses, which is implemented by the `checkSeeds` method.
-Valid seed node addresses are stored in the `seedAddr` field of the reactor.
+Valid seed node addresses are stored in the `seedAddrs` field, and are used by the `dialSeeds` method to contact the configured seed nodes.
-If no valid seed node address is found, and the address book is empty, the PEX reactor is not started and an error is returned.

-The remaining operation of the reactor is determined by the `SeedMode` configuration parameter.
+The last action is to start one of the following persistent routines, based on the `SeedMode` configuration parameter:

-If the node is configured to operate in seed mode, the `crawlPeersRoutine` is started.
-Otherwise, the `ensurePeersRoutine` is started.
+- Regular nodes run the `ensurePeersRoutine` to check whether the node has enough outbound peers, dialing peers when necessary
+- Seed nodes run the `crawlPeersRoutine` to periodically start a new round of [crawling](./pex-protocol.md#Crawling-peers) to discover as much peer addresses as possible

 ### Errors

-Errors encountered when starting the address book are returned.
+Errors encountered when loading the address book from disk are returned, and prevent the reactor from being started.
 An exception is made for the `service.ErrAlreadyStarted` error, which is ignored.

 Errors encountered when parsing the configured addresses of seed nodes